 San Francisco enjoys a wealth of open space riches; the city is surrounded on three sides by water, and its shoreline property is mostly publicly owned.
-The Port's-71⁄2 mile stretch of waterfront managed by the Port is the mostly urban in character, where parks and public access connect or integrate with San Francisco's diverse neighborhoods.a reflection of its history as San Francisco's maritime and economic center.
+The 7.5-mile stretch of waterfront managed by the Port is mostly urban in character, where parks and public access connect or integrate with San Francisco's diverse neighborhoods.